agbooni/BCProject/ELKGuide.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly redundant, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- The load balancer helps mitigate DoS attacks by having multiple servers runnig the same websites
+- The load balancer distributes traffic evenly among the servers running the same website when they're added to its backend pool.
+- The jumpbox allows connection from a specific machince over the internet and it is the only way to access, configured and manage the webservers and the elk server.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the CPU usage, memory, files system, disk IO, network IO and system logs.

-- Filebeat collects systems log files and forwards it to a Elasticsearch and Logstach
+- Filebeat collects systems log files and forwards it to a Elasticsearch and Logstach.
-- Metribeat collects CPU usage, memory usage, changes in file systems, disk IO and network IO
+- Metribeat collects CPU usage, memory usage, changes in file systems, disk IO and network IO.

 The configuration details of each machine may be found below.